spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/amazon-quicksight.md

 ## Resetting analytics

-If you want to start fresh with a new setup in Analytics, keep these critical points in mind:
+Sometimes you might want to start from scratch and get a fresh analytics account.
+Resetting analytics removes all assets and returns your account to the default state.

 {% info_block warningBox %}

 * Resetting Analytics returns all default assets, such as dashboards, analyses, and datasets, to their original state, erasing any changes you've made.
 * The user performing the reset becomes the owner of the default assets, and all other users lose access to them.
 * Custom assets created by other users remain under their ownership.
 * Custom analyses will lose access to the default datasets.
 If the default datasets are used in custom analyses, duplicate the datasets and configure the analyses to use the copies.
+For instructions, see [Duplicating datasets](https://docs.aws.amazon.com/quicksight/latest/user/duplicate-a-data-set.html).

 {% endinfo_block %}